History of the Jews in England (1066–1290): Attitudes to the Jewry after 1290

 Edward I continued to use the expulsion of the Jewry as a political tool after 1290.
 He took care to ensure that he was seen as a protector of Christendom from the criminality of Jews, for instance by sponsoring the cult of Little Saint Hugh of Lincoln, a child whose supposed murder and crucifixion by Jews had led to popular veneration.
 His own craftsmen rebuilt the shrine in the same style as the Eleanor crosses, and included memorialisation of Queen Eleanor and the Royal coat of arms; by which a "more explicit identification of the crown with the ritual crucifixion charge can hardly be imagined."
 Hillaby believes that the Eleanor crosses and renovated shrine played a critical role in disseminating the Little St Hugh myth.

 The Hereford Mappa Mundi features a depiction of the Exodus of the Jews from Egypt, which draws parallels with the expulsion of the Jews from England.

-The promotion of the cult of the former Bishop of Hereford Thomas de Cantilupe by Swinefield and Edward I also appears to have played a role in propagandising anti-semitic values well beyond the expulsion, including within the Hereford Mappa Mundi.
+The promotion of the cult of the former Bishop of Hereford Thomas de Cantilupe by Swinefield and Edward I also appears to have played a role in propagandising antisemitic values well beyond the expulsion, including within the Hereford Mappa Mundi.

-Longer term, it is often believed that English identity after the Expulsion held a strong strand of anti-semitism, developing negative ideas of what Jews were, and what dangers they posed.
-Images of Jews are "rife" in devotional literature of the late middle ages including sermons and plays.
+Longer term, it is often believed that English identity after the Expulsion held a strong strand of antisemitism, developing negative ideas of what Jews were, and what dangers they posed.
+Images of Jews are "rife" in devotional literature of the late Middle Ages including sermons and plays.
 Cohen writes that:

 the fourteenth and fifteenth centuries saw the proliferation of the Host-desecration story in England: in collections of miracle stories, many of them dedicated to the miracles of the Virgin Mary; in the art of illuminated manuscripts used for Christian prayer and meditation; and on stage, as in popular Croxton Play of the Sacrament, which itself evoked memories of an alleged ritual murder committed by Jews in East Anglia in 1191.

-Depictions of Jews and anti-semitic themes can also be found in literature from Chaucer through to Shakespeare's time and beyond, albeit softened in comparison with the thirteenth century.
+Depictions of Jews and antisemitic themes can also be found in literature from Chaucer through to Shakespeare's time and beyond, albeit softened in comparison with the thirteenth century.
 Before the readmission of Jews, the idea that England was unique in part because it was free of Jews appears to have developed, feeding into an idea that English identity excluded Jewishness: "between 1290 and 1656 the English came to see their country defined in part by the fact that Jews had been banished from it."